Acorns (company): Services

 Upon registering with Acorns, a user selects from among several portfolios of varied asset allocation.
 A credit or debit card is linked to the account, whereafter each purchase made with the card is rounded up to the next whole dollar, and the difference is added to the Acorns investment portfolio; one also manually may make contributions to one's account.
-On launch, Acorns charged a $1.00 fee for its service, which offer was ended on September 21st of 2021.
+On launch, Acorns charged a $1.00 fee for its service, which offer was ended on September 21, 2021.
 As of February 21st, 2022, Acorns offers personal accounts for the flat rate of $3.00 per month ($36.00 per year); this, for instance, equates to a 0.36% (thirty-six basis-point) fee on a $10,000.00 account, or, a 3.60% (360 basis-point) fee on a $1,000.00 account.

-Acorns's flat-fee structure can be highly significant for clients who rely solely upon the firm's round-ups for investing into their accounts: for example, if making one purchase on every day of a calendar year, the highest sum an account-holder theoretically could contribute (at ninety-nine cents of change on each of three hundred and sixty-five purchases) is $361.35; minus her annual fee, she would forfeit 9.96% of her money, with only the remaining 90.04% available to her investment portfolio; this difference becomes further exaggerated whenever a transaction yields less than ninety-cents in change, or when fewer than one purchase is made per day.
+Acorns's flat-fee structure can be highly significant for clients with small balances or who rely solely upon the firm's round-ups for investing into their accounts: for example, if making one purchase on every day of a calendar year, the highest sum an account-holder theoretically could contribute (at ninety-nine cents of change on each of three hundred and sixty-five purchases) is $361.35; minus their annual fee, they would forfeit 9.96% of their money, with only the remaining 90.04% available to their investment portfolio; this difference becomes further exaggerated whenever a transaction yields less than ninety-cents in change, or when fewer than one purchase is made per day.
+Per its C.E.O., Mr. Noah Kerner, in 2018, the average account-balance of Acorns was $500.00, which, when assessed three dollars monthly, would effectively impose an annual assets-under-management (A.U.M.) fee of 7.20%.

 As is the case with most robo-advisor investment platforms, Acorns portfolios are composed of third-party passively-managed exchange-traded funds (E.T.F.s), which additionally charge their own underlying expenses.
 As of February 21, 2022, the company's portfolios comprise combinations of seventeen predominantly stock or bond E.T.F.s, owned by either Vanguard or BlackRock.